emergencyrussell/PySOI/README.md

 ### Running Pass

 The password used for when you're running, for GTFO emergencies.
-Appropriate usage likely to involve maximum vocal chord power.
+Appropriate usage likely to involve all available vocal energy.

 ### Number Combination